 The German army High Command signed their surrender in Reims, France, before the Allied High Command.
 That day, representatives of the British and American High Command were present, and a representative of the Red Army named Ivan Susparoff.
 Susparoff tried to contact Russian General Zhukov to ask if the Soviet Union had to sign the document.
 He did not receive any reply and signed it together with the rest of the Allies.
 Thus, the war officially ended the following, May 8, 1945.

 Zhukov, upon hearing the news got remarkably enraged.
 He had been the leader at Stalingrad, Leningrad, Moscow, and it was he who entered Berlin, and yet, the Germans were not signing the surrender before him.
 Zhukov informed the Allies that the Soviet Union considered the surrender of May 7 as partial, since it had not taken place before the head of the Red Army, making it possible that the Germans could continue fighting on the Eastern Front.

 This possibility was a remote one, since the Soviets had shattered the German forces, and they were unable to keep on fighting.
-But Zhukov achieved his aim: the German General Keitel surrendered to Zhukov officially on May 9, 1945 in Berlin’s Karlshorst.
+But Zhukov achieved his aim: German General Keitel surrendered to Zhukov officially on May 9, 1945, in Berlin’s Karlshorst.

 Dönitz’s also partially achieved his plan and millions of German soldiers surrendered to Allied forces, thereby escaping Soviet capture.